sjtuwrk/SunwayMR/README.md

 A parallel computing framework written in C++.
 We reference much on Spark's RDD design.

+* The newest version code will come soon~ After the SunwayMR project is inspected, it will be opened in whole.

+* After the SunwayMR project is inspected, it will be opened in whole.

 ## Dependencies

 You will need `gcc/g++` when using GNU `make`.